Bortus-AI/Expense/DEPLOYMENT.md

 3. Ensure proper file permissions
 4. Check that ports 3000 and 5000 are available
 5. Verify your `.env` configuration
+6. For AI features, ensure Ollama is running and models are downloaded
+7. For mobile app, ensure React Native development environment is properly set up

 Need help?
 Check the application logs for specific error messages.